 Specially-trained AI systems could prove to be more efficient and effective than humans for tasks like- protecting the military’s assets, communication links.
 Scale and speed of the responses are essential for evolving cyber-operation domains that could be unlikely for humans to tackle the emerging threats effectively.
 Many domain experts (cyber-operations) believe that Artificial Intelligence is going to be the future of cyber-operations supported by increased norms of machine-on-machine engagements to tackle the lower-degree or routine threats.

 3. Intelligence, Surveillance, and Reconnaissance (ISR):

 It has already been in practice by leading counties of the world.
 The use of AI tasks could occur in two forms.
-The first one being the use of AI in unmanned systems and vehicles across different terrains like- air, land or on and underwater.
+The first one being the use of AI in unmanned systems and vehicles across different terrains like- air, land, or on and underwater.
 These “smart” systems could be used for patrolling in the toughest of terrains and weather conditions.
 The second approach includes the use of data analytics and interpretation.
-An AI system could be trained for segregating pre-decided suspicious behaviour based on the video footage obtained from the surveillance drone and identify the potential targets.
-A majority of these tasks are being currently manually done and consumes a lot of human time.
+An AI system could be trained for segregating pre-decided suspicious behavior based on the video footage obtained from the surveillance drone and identify the potential targets.
+A majority of these tasks are being currently manually done and consume a lot of human time.
 With the deployment of AI, all these tasks could be done in a short period in an enhanced efficient manner.